royveshovda/CarND-Advanced-Lane-Lines-P4/README.md

 I used the sliding window algorithm, described in class to detect the left and right lines.
 This algorithm basically tried to detect to most likely area for where the line might be.
 For the base of the search I used a histogram output, splits this in the middle, and decides the highest spike in the left and right part will be the starting point for each line.
 After I have found these windows stacked on to of each other (as shown in the image below), I use Numpy's function 'polyfit', which gives me back second order function fitted to the detected windows.
 The detected lines are not drawn in the picture, but they always follow the center of the detected windows.

-The code for this is located in 'process.py' in a function called 'fit_lines' (lines 68-130).
+The code for this is located in 'process.py' in a function called 'fit_lines' (lines 83-145).

 An example of usage is shown in 'example.py' in the function 'fit_lines_example' (lines 41-50).

-It is important to note that thsi algorithm works on a filtered and warped image to make sense.
+It is important to note that this algorithm works on a filtered and warped image to make sense.

 ![alt text][image5]